MKC-MKC/MessengerRouter/README.md

     - /Controller – Your web pages (Symfony) are stored here.
     - /Messenger – Everything related to messengers will be here.

-First, let's make your entry point.
+First, let's make your entrypoint.
 A Webhook will be configured on this page.

 `/src/Controller/ApiController.php`